FrankDocu/Lichess-Development-Onboarding/translation_context.md

-Play with a friend=One of the 3 buttons on the "Play" page.
+Play with a friend=One of the 3 buttons on the "Play" page (http://lichess.org/).
 This creates a unique URL that you can send to someone and play.

 Invite a friend to play with you=The alt text (what you see when you hover the mouse over) of "Play with a friend".

-Play with the machine=One of the 3 buttons on the "Play" page.
+Play with the machine=One of the 3 buttons on the "Play" page (http://lichess.org/).
 Translate "machine" as "[chess] engine" if possible, omitting the word "chess".

 Challenge the artificial intelligence=The alt text (what you see when you hover the mouse over) of 'Play with the machine'.